cmittle/data-engineering-zoomcamp/02-workflow-orchestration/2025-Module2-Homework/Notes for homework.md

         692.6 MB

    ### Solution:
-       In Kestra open flow 06_gcp_taxi and in purge task change disabled to true so the file is kept. run for yellow on year 2020 and month 12.
+       In Kestra open flow 06_gcp_taxi and in purge task change disabled to true so the file is kept.
+       Run for yellow on year 2020 and month 12.
 Look at output file and see that it is size 128.3 MB

 ## Question 2: What is the rendered value of the variable file when the inputs taxi is set to green, year is set to 2020, and month is set to 04 during execution?
         {{inputs.taxi}}_tripdata_{{inputs.year}}-{{inputs.month}}.csv